 River and the South Edisto Fork, there's places to get your feet wet, bait a hook or simply cruise along the waterway.
 For those that like to stay dry, hike on one of many trails or go horseback riding on the new

-Langley Pond Loop Trail now open.
+Langley Pond Disc Golf Park now open.
 The famed Hitchcock Woods, America's largest urban forest in downtown Aiken is just right for the adventurous wanderer.

 Passionate about history?
 The Immanuel Institute will